mongodb/docs-realm/examples/cpp/README.md

 ## Build the Project

-From `/examples/cpp/build`, run `cmake` to create a Makefile by reading the `CMakeLists.txt` in the parent directory.
+From `/examples/cpp/build`, run `cmake` to create a Makefile by reading `CMakeLists.txt` in the parent directory.

 ```shell
 cmake ../
 ```

-You can `ls` to see that a Makefile has been generated.
+Use `ls` to see that a Makefile has been generated.
 Then, build the app:

 ```shell
 make